auth0/docs/articles/user-profile/user-picture.md

 ---
 description: How to use the user_metadata to change a user's picture field and how to change the default picture for all users.
 topics:
   - users
   - user-management
   - user-profiles
   - user-picture
+contentType:
+  - how-to
 ---

 # User Picture